-At 38 years old I am very blessed to have family and friends who love me, help me keep it real and push me forward on a daily basis. 🙂 In my heart I believe that life isn’t about how much time you have, it is about how you are making each day a memory.
+At 40 years old I am very blessed to have friends who love me, help me keep it real and push me forward on a daily basis. 🙂 In my heart I believe that life isn’t about how much time you have, it is about how you are making each day a memory.
 Looking back I have learned a great deal of strength, patience, love and the importance of all things.
-I am sharing my story for everyone out there that needs support or information about health, fitness, congenital heart defects and heart disease.
+I am here for anyone out there that needs support or information about health, fitness, congenital heart defects and heart disease.
 A lot of congenital heart patients don’t know that you can live a healthy and fit life or what to expect.

 Over the last few years I have grown and learned that I want to share my journey and help all people.
 I want to be a voice for a younger generation of heart patients, and for people of all ages shapes and sizes.
 Heart disease does not discriminate.

 Here is a little about my congenital heart defect.

 1. Heterotaxy syndrome with dextrocardia, situs inversus, RV dominant AV canal, pulmonary stenosis (valve and subvalve)

 3. Interrupted inferior vena cava with azugous continuation